 A German tradition to try in your first week is kaffee und kuchen (coffee and cake).
 This is so much more than a warm drink and delicious German pastries and cakes; it’s about something called geműtlichkeit – a sense of relaxed cosiness and wellbeing.
 Nearly every café will serve kaffee und kunchen around 3pm or 4pm.
 Café Einsten Stammhaus in Berlin, the Cafe Niederegger in Lűbeck, or Zum Arabischen Coffe Baum in Leipzig are particularly good.

 Catch a match

-Fussball – or football – is the national sport, with Bundesliga, the top-level football league, having the highest attendances of any professional team in the world.
-Bayern Munich is the most successful club (winning the title more than 20 times), but other top teams include Borussia Dortmund, Hamburger SV and Vfs Stuttgart.
+Fussball – or football – is the national sport, with Bundesliga, the top-level football league, having the highest attendance of any professional team in the world.
+Bayern Munich is the most successful club (winning the title more than 20 times), but other top teams include Borussia Dortmund, Bayer Leverkusen, and Borussia Mönchengladbach.
 The season runs from August to May, with most games played on Saturdays or Sundays.

 Buy a German newspaper

 Go to a kiosk and buy a copy of the news magazine Der Speigel, famous for its investigative journalism.
 Germany’s got a very good selection of daily and weekly magazines and newspapers, so have a browse and see what takes your fancy.
 Cities like Berlin and Munich will have weekly ‘what’s on’ city guides too.